eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

     - Credentials: OpenShift user name and access token

 ## Adding registries to OKD and OpenShift
-To use the OpenShift internal Docker registry with Codewind, see [Adding the OpenShift internal registry with Codewind](openshiftregistry.html).
+To use the OpenShift internal container registry with Codewind, see [Adding the OpenShift internal registry with Codewind](openshiftregistry.html).

 Next step: [Creating a Codewind workspace in Che](che-createcodewindworkspace.html)